Become an Election Judge

-Election Judges are hired to work at polling places during Early Voting and on Election Day.
+Election Judges work at polling places during Early Voting and on Election Day.

 Election Judges sign an oath to be available for both the Primary and General Election of that cycle.